googleapis/google-cloud-node/packages/google-cloud-ids/README.md

-This library is considered to be in **beta**.
-This means it is expected to be mostly stable while we work toward a general availability release; however, complete stability is not guaranteed.
-We will address issues and requests against beta libraries with a high priority.
+This library is considered to be **stable**.
+The code surface will not change in backwards-incompatible ways unless absolutely necessary (e.g. because of critical security issues) or with an extensive deprecation period.
+Issues and requests against **stable** libraries are addressed with the highest priority.